cmptscpeacock/tailscale-pi-auto-install/README.md

 # Tailscale Pi Auto Install

-This script will install Tailscale on a Raspberry Pi.
+This script will install Tailscale on a Raspberry Pi - Buster.

-1. The script can be invoked using:
+1. The script can be invoked using the following, but make sure you edit the subnet(s) to suit your network:

 #### Raspian
 ```bash